codebyankita/smart-contract-audits/6-thunder-loan-audit/README.md

--first you have to do on src and right click then use solidity metrix see proper with all code line and all detils in short
+-first you have to do on src and right click then use solidity metrix see proper with all code line and all detils in short -make slither command you can see more issue after check that run command  aderyn . then create report.md file in your repo -forge coverage